Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

-but anyway, such a forcible inclusion of \emph{all} $n$ is not vital in our focus on RH-sensitivity: already for the $\l _n$, only the $n \gg 1$ region counted (\S~\ref{PRH}); and likewise, our criterion (\ref{LNRH})--(\ref{LRH}) entails $\L _n>0$ \emph{asymptotically} if and only if RH holds (fig.~9 will illustrate that on a counterexample to RH).
+while we lack a proof encompassing \emph{all} $n$, this is not essential in our focus on RH-sensitivity: already for $\{ \l _n \}$, only $n \gg 1$ truly counted (\S~\ref{PRH}); and likewise here, our criterion (\ref{LNRH})--(\ref{LRH}) entails $\L _n>0$ \emph{asymptotically} if and only if RH holds (fig.~9 will illustrate that on a counterexample to RH).